 Running the unit tests

-Beautiful Soup supports unit test discovery from the project root directory:
+Beautiful Soup supports unit test discovery using Pytest:

 Release history Release notifications | RSS feed